Engaging

 Faculty can play a key role in encouraging and connecting students to these opportunities.
 The strategies here highlight ways to support students’ personal development, leadership, and engagement beyond coursework.

-Overview of Strategy/Approach Details Resources
+Strategy Details Resources

-Connecting students with campus engagement resources
+Connecting students with campus engagement resources, including:

 • Student organization repository: searchable database of student organizations.
-Campus events calendar: centralized listing of campus events

 • Student club repository: listings with descriptions and contact info